Now offering in-network adolescent psychiatry!

 Exploring the Types of OCD: A Guide to Obsessive-Compulsive Variations

 Obsessive-Compulsive Disorder (OCD) is a challenging mental health condition characterized by the presence of obsessions and/or compulsions, which can significantly impact an individual’s life.
 Obsessions refer to repetitive and intrusive thoughts, images, impulses, or urges that cause distress and anxiety [7].
 In contrast, compulsions entail repetitive behaviors or mental acts performed in response to these obsessions, often rigidly to achieve a sense of completeness [7].
-In this article, we will discuss the intricacies of obsessive compulsive disorder and break down the different types of OCD that individuals may suffer from.
+In this article, we will discuss the intricacies of obsessive compulsive disorder, break down the different types of OCD that individuals may suffer from, and highlight effective OCD treatment options.

 Common OCD Symptoms

 OCD presents with two primary features: obsessions and compulsions.
 Obsessions are persistent and distressing thoughts that can be irrational and unwanted, leading to heightened anxiety.
-These OCD obsessions commonly revolve around themes such as:
+Common obsessions include:

-• Contamination Obsessions: Fear of germs, dirt, or contamination, often resulting in contamination symptoms such as excessive handwashing or avoidance of certain objects or places [7].
+• Contamination Obsessions: Fear of germs, dirt, or contamination, often resulting in symptoms such as excessive handwashing or avoidance of certain objects or places [7].ย

 • Harm Obsessions: Concerns about unintentionally causing harm to oneself or others, leading to repetitive checking behaviors [7].